 Usually you can pay as much as you earn each year into your pension, up to a maximum of £40,000.
 This is your annual allowance.

-The allowance reduces for people with more than £150,000 of annual income, down to a minimum of £10,000.
+The allowance reduces for people with an adjusted annual income of £240,000 or more, down to a minimum of £4,000.
 This is known as the tapered annual allowance.

 Pension carry forward lets you pay more than your annual allowance into your pension by ‘carrying forward’ unused allowance from the previous three tax years (as long as you have sufficient earnings).
 You still will receive tax relief on the payments and it can be useful for those affected by the tapered allowance.